mathworks/Quantum-Computing-MATLAB/examples/machine-learning/classifiers/creditscores/README.md

 ## Classifying Credit Ratings with Classical and Quantum Models

-This example compares classical and quantum models for a binary classification task on credit rating data.
+This example compares classical and quantum models for a binary classification task on synthetic credit rating data.
 Using labeled data from [2], both models are trained and evaluated on unseen test data.
-The generalization of both models is compared by also evaluating on unlabeled data.
+A new credit dataset of unlabeled data is used to compare the predictions of both models.

-The quantum model is based on [1], and is fully simulated without noise during training and testing.
+The quantum circuit is based on Tree Tensor Network (TTN) structure [1] and is simulated without noise during training and test evaluation.

 Data is available with the Statistics and Machine Learning Toolbox.
 It can be accessed by opening the example [2]: